-UTM tags are snippets of text added to the end of a URL for tracking purposes.
-Privy automatically adds UTM tags to the links in your email to help answer questions about your traffic, including:
+UTM tags, also known as Urchin Tracking Module parameters, are snippets of text added to the end of a URL for tracking purposes.
+Privy adds UTM tags to the links in your email to help answer questions about your traffic, including:

 - Why is the traffic coming to your site?

 - How is the traffic getting to you?